SQL Constraints

 VALUES (1, NULL, 16);

-This will fail because
+This will not work because

 student_id is duplicate